IIIF/api/source/community/groups/framework.md

 Once the draft charter is acceptable to the participants in the discussion, a Call for Participation (CfP) issued.
 This is simply an email to appropriate lists, including at least iiif-discuss, that announces the document and seeks the engagement of additional participants.
 Organizations must respond to that email that they are willing to take part and commit resources towards the working group's goals.
 At least three IIIF Consortium members must respond positively, and no more than three institutions may respond negatively, for the working group to be approved.
 If fewer than three institutions are willing to contribute, then the working group's topic is likely too specific and the work should be done outside of the Working Group process.
 If more than three institutions object to the work being done, then there is a significant issue that should be resolved before committing resources.

-For working groups where deliverables would involve additions or changes to the technical specifications already published, then at least two current members of the editorial board must sign up as members of the working group to ensure consistency with existing and ongoing work.

 At least two calendar weeks must pass between the CfP and the working group being approved.
 If there are only one or two institutions are interested after four calendar weeks, then the CfP is ended and the charter should be discussed and modified before re-announcing.

-Once the working group is approved, the link to the charter will be added to the IIIF community page that lists active working groups (http://iiif.io/community/groups/).
+Once the working group is approved, the link to the charter will be added to the IIIF community page that lists [active working groups][wgs].

 ### Working Group Requirements

 All members of a working group must agree to have any contributed work licensed under a CC-BY license, or similar.
 Participants meeting this requirement may join at any time, without any prior approval process: the gateway is activity, not reputation.

+Working groups with deliverables that involve additions or changes to technical specifications, including the creation of new specifications, must always have two current members of the Editorial Board must as members.
+This requirement is to ensure consistency with existing and ongoing work.
+Editors will make their best efforts to participate in as many calls and meetings as possible, however their presence is not required for every discussion.

 All discussion within the working group must be transparent.
 This means that meetings must have notes taken about the attendance and any decisions or action items, general discussions take place on mailing lists maintained by the community, chat logs should be posted and so forth.
 Any meetings, face-to-face or by teleconference, at which decisions are made must be announced in advance and open to any working group participant, otherwise any opinions expressed at the meeting must also be discussed on a mailing list.
 Meeting times should be published far enough in advance to allow members to schedule their participation, and preferably use a consistent schedule.
 Every participant is encouraged to take an active role in ensuring the transparency of the work.